AustroMelee/avatar-battle-arena/docs/README.md

 - **Fallback Logic**: Intelligent selection of alternative moves
 - **Character Authenticity**: Moves reflect character personalities and abilities

+### Manipulation Resilience & Behavioral Traits

+- **Manipulation Resilience**: New stat (0-100) for each character, tracked in `BattleCharacter` and `PerceivedState`, determines resistance to psychological manipulation and affects AI, escalation, and narrative outcomes.
+- **Behavioral Traits**: Each character now has a set of `behavioralTraits` that influence tactical and narrative behavior, tracked and used by the AI and escalation systems.

 ## 🔗 Related Files

 - **Root README.md** - Project overview and setup instructions